7 Proven Ways to Come Up with New Business Ideas – With Real Life Examples

 It worked well and was a fun little side hustle experiment.
 I read some great (and some not-so-great) books and earned some extra cash.

-To play around with this, get out a piece of paper and make 3 columns.
+To play around with this concept, get out a piece of paper and make 3 columns.

 In the first, list your skills.